FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 |**Four-of-a-Kind**<br/>手四 [てし, *teshi*]|Only one of the cards not related to the Four-of-a-Kind may be returned.|
 |**Two Four-of-a-Kinds**<br/>ふた手四 [ふたてし, *futateshi*]|Any one card may be returned.|

-> It is for this reason that "Two Four-of-a-Kinds" teyaku is not worth more than a single "Four-of-a-Kind" teyaku; By returning one of the cards into the draw pile, one of the Four-of-a-kinds would be broken.
+> It is for this reason that "Two Four-of-a-Kinds" teyaku is not worth more than a single "Four-of-a-Kind" teyaku during a 3-player game; By returning one of the cards into the draw pile, one of the Four-of-a-kinds would be broken.
 {.is-info}

 After each player has returned a card into the draw pile, the draw pile is then shuffled by the player to the leader's left, and the matching phase begins.